Aloo Raita Recipe (Potato Raita)

 Crunchy: Instead of boiling the potatoes, cut them into small cubes and shallow fry until golden and crispy.
 Let them cool completely before adding to the yogurt for a delightful textural contrast.

 Boondi: Add 2-3 tablespoons of fried boondi along with the potatoes for extra crunch and texture.
-Soak the boondi briefly in water, squeeze out excess moisture, then mix it in.

 Storage Suggestions

-Refrigerator Storage – Store aloo raita in an airtight container in the refrigerator for up to 2 days.
 The raita tastes best when consumed within 24 hours, as the potatoes tend to absorb the yogurt and the texture changes over time.
+Store it in an airtight container in the refrigerator.

-Before Serving Stored Raita – Give the raita a good stir before serving, as the yogurt and water may separate during storage.
+Give the raita a good stir before serving, as the yogurt and water may separate during storage.
 If it has thickened too much, add a splash of cold water or milk and whisk until it reaches the desired consistency.

-Freezer Storage – Freezing is not recommended for aloo raita as the yogurt will separate and the texture will become grainy and watery when thawed.
+Freezing is not recommended for aloo raita as the yogurt will separate and the texture will become grainy and watery when thawed.
 The potatoes will also become mushy and unappetizing.

 Other Potato Recipes We Recommend